 Take time out to watch nature at work in your garden.
 If you already have, or are considering, a pond, adding some fish will give you something calming to sit and watch.
 Be sure to add netting over the top to prevent cats and herons from eating them – this should also help prevent smaller animals, like hedgehogs, from accidentally falling in.

 Scent is an important, yet often overlooked, ingredient when cooking up your ideal outdoor experience.
-Consider fragrant herbs like rosemary and thyme, along with sweet-smelling lavender, clematis and honeysuckle.
-Pretty jasmine will release a delicious fragrance in the evening, so the aromas don't have to disappear just because the sun's gone down.
+Consider fragrant herbs like rosemary (Rosmarinus officinalis) and thyme(Thymus), along with sweet-smelling lavender (Lavandula), clematis and honeysuckle (Lonicera).
+Pretty jasmine (Jasminum) will release a delicious fragrance in the evening, so the aromas don't have to disappear just because the sun's gone down.

 Plant them in different areas, and at varied heights, so different smells will reach you as you move up and around your garden.

-Continue to enjoy your garden into the evening with some outdoor lighting and heating.
-A roaring fire will not only help keep you warm once the temperature drops, it also offers something great to watch - making a chimenea or fire bowl a soothing and practical addition to your outdoor space.
+Continue to enjoy your garden into the evening with some outdoor lighting and heating, such as a chimenea or fire bowl.
+A roaring fire will not only help keep you warm once the temperature drops, it also offers something great to watch.

 Pair with outdoor lighting to create a relaxed ambience.
 A few well-placed lanterns here and there can help set the mood, while stringing lights around pergolas or low-hanging trees branches conjures a magical look.